joehahn/cryptocoin-tensorflow-demo/README.md

 and training executes in 8 minutes using a Mac laptop's CPU.
 (Migrating this effort to use the laptop's GPU to speed up the training time would be the next logical step.)

-The MAE (mean absolute error) loss function is used to train the LSTM model and that model's MAE versus training epoch is shown below
+The MAE (mean absolute error) loss function is used to train the LSTM model, and the model's MAE versus training epoch is shown below
 ![](figs/loss.png)
 This model is trained to predict ethereum's _fractional_ next-day price, so this figure is purportedly telling us that the trained LSTM model can predict